Class Schedule

 Wait, I have a question about...?

-The AHA Heartsaver CPR AED Course is designed for anyone with limited or no medical training who needs a course completion card in CPR and AED use to meet job, regulatory, or other requirements.
-Topics include:
+The AHA HeartSaver CPR AED Course is designed for anyone with limited or no medical training who needs a course completion card in CPR and AED use to meet job, regulatory, or other requirement (not for medical staff or medical students).

 Heartsaver First Aid CPR AED Online is the eLearning portion of the Heartsaver First Aid CPR AED blended learning course and is designed to teach students the cognitive information needed for First Aid, CPR, and AED training.
 Upon completion of the online portion, students must complete hands-on skills session with an AHA BLS or Heartsaver Instructor.